Skip to main content

 Credentials: MCP env vars and REST headers

 The MCP server reads environment variables.
-When you call Yuno REST APIs directly (or read curl in the docs), use HTTP headers with these exact names:
+When you call Yuno REST APIs directly (or read curl in the docs), use HTTP headers with these exact names: See also AI agents compatibility for the full read order for tools indexing this repo.

 Overview